vsimakhin/web-logbook/README.md

   * MacOS:
     * *I still didn't test it for the MacOS, so in theory should be as same as for linux, but... who knows ¯\\_(ツ)_/¯*
 4. Open your browser and type http://localhost:4000
+5. Go to Settings page and click "Restore Defaults" for the export formats (in case the values there are 0)
-5. Once you finished, use `Ctrl+C` or just close the terminal window
+6. Once you finished, use `Ctrl+C` or just close the terminal window

 ## CLI options
 ```